k8s-platform-hub/hello-world/README.md

 ## Auth APIs

 Every app almost always requires some form of authentication.
-This is useful to identify a user and provide some sort of personalised experience to the user.
+This is useful to identify a user and provide some sort of personalized experience to the user.
 Hasura provides various types of authentication (username/password, mobile/otp, email/password, Google, Facebook etc).

 ### Signup
-Lets look at an example for simple username/password signup.
+Let's look at an example of simple username/password signup.

 * Signup using username and password:
 POST `auth.cluster-name.hasura-app.io/v1/signup` HTTP/1.1